a compassionate people, seeking, serving, sharing, discovering the love of Jesus, together.

 My thanks again to all who have served on VCI teams, accepted leadership roles through this process, and to all of you who have been faithful as we often floundered our way through this initiative.
 Any time you have questions about what we are up to please feel free to ask my door is always open and my phone is always on.
 We’re not done yet, but we’ve come a long way already discovering the love of Jesus, together.

-We're three years along in this process to re-vitalize our church.
+We've nearly completed the prescriptions outlined in this process to re-vitalize our church.
 It began with Pastor Ron Van Lente, Lay Leader Pam Walker, and Rod Kreiger studying and attending monthly sessions with Conference leaders and teams from six other West Michigan Conference churches.
 After weeks of fact finding and interviews, a conference team reviewed all information and delivered the congregation with a Prescription detailing what was believed necessary to renew and revitalize our church.
 It wasn't a matter of what was wrong, but what could make us better at making disciples for Jesus Christ for the transformation of the world.

 VCI Vital Church Initiative